 If you prefer to listen to this post, click on the player below:

-- Teens often take off with their learning in high school.
+- Teens with dyslexia often take off with their learning in high school.
 I talk to lots of parents of middle schoolers who fear their kids will never be able to handle high school-level courses.
 More often than not, as kids reach the teen years, their ability to read, write, and spell improves significantly.
 While it is still important to allow the use of assistive technology as an accommodation, you will likely see your teen becoming more and more independent.

 - Alternative styles of education still work in high school.
 Interest-led learning, self-directed learning, and unschooling are all excellent options for kids of all ages and high school is no exception.
 Giving teens a voice in what they learn increases motivation and feelings of competency.
 Teens are known for wanting to be set apart and to express their individuality.
 They want to be part of something meaningful.
 It’s part of the developmental stage of adolescence.
 Allowing some degree of self-directed learning, whether you’re a full-blown unschooler or use interests to satisfy elective requirements, increases engagement and an enjoyment of learning.

-- All high school students with learning differences should be using assistive technology as an accommodation.
-All of my dyslexic, adult kids use assistive technology every day as for their work and school.
+- All high school students with learning differences like dyslexia should be using assistive technology as an accommodation.
+All of my dyslexic, adult kids use assistive technology every day for their work and school.
 Spelling remains a weakness for many dyslexics throughout their lives and mastering the use of simple assistive technology like phonetic spell checkers or speech-to-text can make a huge difference.
 (Pro Tip: Give your high schooler an elective credit for Technology Systems for their time spent learning how to use different assistive technology apps and programs.)

 - Be on the lookout for where your teen’s interests and abilities intersect.
 This is where their calling or career will likely be found.
 As an adult reading this post, you know that you find much more enjoyment when you are working doing something you are good at.
 Talk to your teens about their interests and abilities and look for ways to help them find mentors to help them grow in those areas.